 Mixed Reality (M.R.)

 Mixed Reality is an emerging technology that combines VR and AR, facilitating working in a real-world environment using some virtual objects.
 For example, an immersive rendering of the internal components and functioning of a device that the worker is using.

-The VR, AR and Mixed Reality elements powered by AI and IoT can be combined in different proportions to allow for specificities of the machine, workflow and tasks being conducted and the level of autonomy of the machine.
-Also, proportions are adjusted for the tasks related to the machine being conducted by the human operator like monitoring, scenario testing, task modifications and overall optimization real-time.
-For example, recently improved VR simulations are used to make proactive, dynamic and computerized adjustments without written reports nor physical direct work on the machines.
+The VR, AR and Mixed Reality elements powered by AI and IoT can be combined in different proportions, allowing for specificities of the machine, workflow and tasks being conducted and the level of autonomy of the machine.
+Also, proportions are adjusted for the tasks related to the machine being conducted by the human operator, such as monitoring, scenario testing, task modifications and overall real-time optimisation.
+For example, recently improved VR simulations are used to make proactive, dynamic, and computerised adjustments without written reports, nor direct physical work on the machines.

 NEW EXTENDED REALITY ADOPTION AND EFFECTS

-The following table summarizes some of the uses of AR and VR in Transport and Logistics by companies, operators, planners and administrations.
+The following table summarises some of the uses of AR and VR in Transport and Logistics by companies, operators, planners, and administrations.
 Also, the use of advanced human-machine interfaces is a requirement for the optimal use of other KETTLs already deployed, like IoT enabled machinery, unmanned vehicles and drones and advanced robotics.

 |Data Access and Environment Interaction||Problem Diagnosis||Action Taking|